EeVakEn/product-management-api/README.md

 ## How to Start This Application

-1. Build the Docker containers:
+1. Copy the example environment file and Build the Docker containers:
 ```
+cp .env.example .env
 make build
 ```